This is part one of a multi-part series on researching past residents of your Portland-area house:

 City directories often contain more information about people than phone books do.
 In addition to a home address, most people’s city directory listings state their job or occupation, and some include their employer’s name.
 Usually only heads of household are listed in city directories, but you’ll see their spouses or (in the case of women who are widows) deceased spouses noted in parentheses.

-On the right is a listing from the 1934 Polk's Portland (Oregon) City Directory showing that Lida Schuman, widow of Louis L. Schuman, lived in, and probably owned the house at 1737 SW Market St. (There is an abbreviations code at the beginning of the directory which tells us that "h" means "householder," most likely meaning "homeowner.")
+On the right is a listing from the 1934 Polk's Portland (Oregon) City Directory showing that Lida Schuman, widow of Louis L. Schuman, lived in, and probably owned the house at 1737 SW Market St. (There is an abbreviations code at the beginning of the directory which tells us that "h" means "householder," most likely another way of saying that the person listed both lived in and owned the house.)

 Let's look at another one:

 This listing (also from 1934) tells us that Gustav R. Magedanz, who worked at a business called Pigott & Magedanz, lived with his wife Martha, at 5115 NE 24th Ave.
-There is an "h" next to their address, so they probably owned the house.
+There is an "h" next to their address too, so they probably owned the house.

 Pigott & Magedanz has a listing too (shown at right), which tells us that Gustav R. Magedanz and his partner Thomas A. Pigott operated a gas station at 1035 SW 6th Ave., in downtown Portland.